jlevy/og-equity-compensation/README.md

 ### Stock option scenarios

-The key decisions around stock options are when to exercise and when to sell, if you can.
+The key decisions around stock options are when to exercise and, if you can, when to sell.
 Here we lay out some common scenarios that might apply to you.
 Considering these scenarios and their outcomes can help you evaluate your position and decide what you should do.